Saugatuck Gap Filler Radar Annex: Future

-With the annex's acceptance to the National Register of Historic Places and the site stabilized and secured, focus now turns to possible inclusion in the National Historic Landmarks program where the National Park Service released a new theme study in October 2022 focused on Cold War defense sites.
+With the annex's acceptance to the National Register of Historic Places and the site stabilized and secured, attention now turns to possible inclusion in the National Historic Landmarks program where the National Park Service released a new theme study in October 2022 focused on Cold War defense sites.
 This would be an even greater level of recognition than the National Register, but requires hurdling a higher bar to qualify.

-Meanwhile, the Friends stand ready to assist as the city determines what the next steps should be in preserving the Saugatuck Gap Filler Annex, the last nearly intact SAGE system radar facility in public hands where the Cold War structures and radar equipment can be examined in situ.
+The Friends of the Mt.
+Baldhead Radar Station continue to actively advocate preservation of the Saugatuck Gap Filler Annex, the last nearly intact SAGE system radar facility in public hands where the Cold War structures and radar equipment can be examined in situ.

 Description

-The Saugatuck Gap Filler Radar Annex is located at the top of Mount Baldhead, a small dune.
+The Saugatuck Gap Filler Annex is located at the top of Mount Baldhead, a small dune.
 The site consists of a steel antenna tower with a large fiberglass spherical radome at the top and a nearby equipment and generator building containing AN/FPS-18 radar set and related equipment.
 A perimeter fence surrounds the installation.
 The tower is a three-legged steel structure standing 70 feet high.
 It slopes inwards up to a 20-foot diameter antenna deck above.
 Steep metal stairs wrap around the tower.
 A 26-ft diameter spherical white radome sits on the antenna deck.
 Below, the equipment and generator building is an L-shaped concrete block structure with a flat roof.
 It contains two rooms, one of which houses two parallel rows of electronics cabinets; the other room previously housed a diesel generator.